truedat101/jumbosocket/README.txt

 nodemon js.js

+A better way: Create an server wrapper to add your own routes and socket.io handler.

+node examplejs-server.js

 Development:
 If you want to build on top of this, the best thing is to create a server.js file and require('./js.js');   Then you can just define your routes and any utility methods inside of server.js.
 As I have recommended above, use nodemon or similar to speed up your dev cycles.